-The Modified Ford Series is for any Ford car ‘production in appearance’ Stops at 2013 (YEAR OF BUILD)
+The Modified Ford Series is for any Ford sports or saloon car ‘production in appearance’

-Eligible cars - All 2wd Fords up to and including 2013 (Year of build), various engine types (Excludes vans, pick-ups and 'non-production appearance' variants)
+All Ford models up to and including 2013 build date.
+Various engine types are allowed.
+(Excludes vans, pick-ups and 'non-production appearance' variants) Spaceframe, 4wd and non-Ford engines are eligible in the Super Classes.

 Classes A-C

-All UK and European Ford production 2wd cars.
-(Ford 'derivative' engines…i.e. Millington, Smith & Jones etc. Transmission is free)
+All UK and European Ford production cars.
+(Ford 'derivative' engines…i.e., Millington, Smith & Jones etc.) 4wd & V8’s are Super Classes

-Forced induction multi-valve engines over 1750cc - Includes Eco boost engines.
-Normally aspirated multi-valve V6 engines - All V8 engines
+Forced induction multi-valve engines and Ecoboost engines over 1750cc.
+Normally aspirated multi-valve V6 engines - All V8 engines.
+Normally aspirated multi-valve 4-cylinder engines over 2550cc

 Super Classes